braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/user_permissions.md

 }
 </style>

 > Braze's user permission feature allows you to choose who can access your apps on the Braze dashboard by assigning different users with either admin (designated by a <i class="fas  fa-crown" aria-label="crown icon"></i> next to your username) or limited permission.
-The creator of the app group will automatically be granted Administrator access.
+The creator of the workspace will automatically be granted Administrator access.

 These settings can be found by navigating to your name in the dashboard and selecting **Manage Users** from the drop-down.